-Deutsche Hypothekenbank (Actien-Gesellschaft) (Deutsche Hypo) is a German covered bond bank as defined by the Pfandbrief Act.3 Since 2008, the bank is wholly owned by NORD/LB, a German Landesbank, and acts as NORD/LB's centre of competence for CRE financing.
-Deutsche Hypo's business segments comprise (1) commercial real estate finance, and (2) capital markets business and other business.
-As of 31 December 2019, Deutsche Hypo reported assets of €20.5 billion.
+Deutsche Hypothekenbank (Actien-Gesellschaft) (Deutsche Hypo) is a German covered bond bank as defined by the Pfandbrief Act3.
+Since 2008, the bank is wholly owned by NORD/LB, a German Landesbank, and acts as NORD/LB's centre of competence for CRE financing.
+Deutsche Hypo's business segments comprise CRE finance, and capital markets business and other business.
+As of 30 June 2020, Deutsche Hypo reported assets of €19.4 billion.

 Although Deutsche Hypo operates mainly in Germany, it also conducts business in the UK, Spain, France, the Benelux countries4, Poland and Austria.
 Deutsche Hypo provides banking products and services primarily related to real estate finance, including project development finance, leasing, acquisition finance, structuring and syndications.
 The bank's CRE lending is largely funded through the issuance of mortgage covered bonds.
-Over the last couple of years, Deutsche Hypo is reducing its exposure to the public sector, which is the main driver for the decreasing importance of its capital market business segment.
+Over the last couple of years, Deutsche Hypo has reduced its exposure to the public sector, which is the main driver for the decreasing importance of its capital market business segment.